Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 If you own a second-generation Ford Escape (2008-2012) with four-wheel drive, you may experience issues with the transfer case.
 The transfer case is in charge of distributing power from the transmission to the front and rear axles, and if it fails, you could lose power to one or both axles.

 You may also notice that your Escape feels stuck in neutral, even though the transmission is engaged.
-Sometimes, you may notice a puddle of fluid underneath your vehicle, which could indicate a transfer case leak.
+Sometimes, you may see a puddle of fluid underneath your vehicle, which could indicate a transfer case leak.

 If you suspect that your Escape’s transfer case is faulty, the first step is to have it checked by a qualified mechanic.
 They will probably use a diagnostic tool to check for error codes, such as P1744 or P1746, which could indicate a problem with the transfer case control module.